clean-code-craft-tcq-1/reimagined-design-patterns-VaibhavBhapkar/BuilderDesignPattern.md

 # Example

+If We consider the same employee management application where I want to get the report of all employees in excel and pdf format.
+So we have two different representations for this problem (one is excel format report and other is pdf format report).
-If We consider the same employee management application where I want to get the report in excel and pdf so we have two different representations to it.
-A lot of steps are generating the report so we can generalize that to get the report in different representations.
+A lot of steps are there generating the report so we can generalize that to get the employee report in different representations.

 https://github.com/VaibhavBhapkar/EmployeeReport_BuilderDesignPattern